visgl/luma.gl/docs/api-reference/webgl/query.md

 # Query

-A `Query` object provides single unified API for using WebGL asynchronus queries, which include query objects ('Occlusion' and 'Transform Feedback') and timer queries. `Query` objects expose a `promise` member that tracks the state of the query and `poll` is used to update queries.
+A `Query` object provides single unified API for using WebGL asynchronus queries, which include query objects ('Occlusion' and 'Transform Feedback') and timer queries.

 See also: